 Everywhere you look, augmented reality is gaining influence.
 Entrepreneur magazine predicts that AR will make its way into people’s lives in three huge ways this year.
 ABC Online teases that 2018 may be the year AR goes mainstream.
 Apple made a huge show of support for augmented reality when it made its iPhone 8, 8 Plus, and X compatible with the technology.
 In doing so, the company has joined the AR bandwagon in a big way.

 With so much buzz surrounding AR, I decided to talk to an AR expert about the finer points of the user experience.
 Bobby Gill is the co-founder of Blue Label Labs, an AR design, development, and marketing agency.

-Blue Label Labs is a recognized expert in AR app design.
-How big is AR right now?
+As a recognized expert in AR app design, just how big is AR right now?

 Bobby Gill: AR is definitely gaining momentum in the marketplace as we hear more of our clients asking us for ways in which they can integrate AR into their existing products, services, and operations.
 Part of this recent surge of interest can be attributed to the recent popularity of AR games like Pokemon Go!, which has brought the first real mainstream adoption of an AR product.